Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Data Application

 \section{Data Application}

-The Intern Health Study is a 26-week sequentially randomized trial with the objective of understanding the biological mechanisms of depression, with the ultimate goal of improving the mental health outcomes of medical interns in the United States \citep{necamp2020assessing}.
+In this section, we revisit the motivating Intern Health Study \citep{necamp2020assessing}.
+The IHS is a 26-week sequentially randomized trial with the objective of understanding the biological mechanisms of depression, and the ultimate goal of improving the mental health outcomes of medical interns in the United States.
 The study developed and deployed a mobile app to deliver prompt notifications, such as reminders to have a break, take a walk, or prioritize sleep, which aims to improve the well-being of interns who often work under stressful environments.
 In each week, each intern was randomized into receiving the notifications or not.
-Meanwhile, wearable devices (Fitbit) recorded daily measurements of step count (Step), sleep duration (Sleep, minutes), resting heart rate (RHR, beats per minute), and heart rate variability (HRV, milliseconds) \citep{shaffer2017overview}; interns also self-reported a daily mood score in the app.
-We formulate the problem in the framework of multivariate dynamic mediation analysis, with (i) the binary status of receiving the notification or not as the treatment, (ii) the transformed measurements, i.e., the cubic-root of step count, the square-root of sleep duration, RHR and HRV as $d=4$ potential mediators, and (iii) with the mood score as the outcome.
+Meanwhile, wearable devices (Fitbit) recorded daily measurements of step count (Step), sleep duration (Sleep, minutes), resting heart rate (RHR, beats per minute), and heart rate variability (HRV, milliseconds).
+Interns also self-reported a daily mood score in the app \citep{shaffer2017overview}.
+We formulate the problem in the framework of multivariate dynamic mediation analysis, with the binary status of receiving the notification or not as the treatment, the transformed measurements, i.e., the cubic-root of step count, the square-root of sleep duration, RHR and HRV as $d=4$ potential mediators, and the mood score as the outcome.
 We average all the measurements within each week, resulting in $T=26$ weeks of data, for $n=1196$ interns undergoing the sequential randomization.

+{We apply our method to this data adopting the finite-horizon setting.
+This is partly because we have a relatively limited number of time points $T=26$ in this study, and partly because the data is likely to be non-stationary over time \citep{necamp2020assessing,li2022testing,wang2023robust}.
+Our analysis, as shown in Figure \ref{fig:ihs2018-A2M}, also confirms that the individual mediation effect varies over time.} Figure \ref{fig:ihs2018}(a) shows the estimated DAG structure among the four mediators, while Figures \ref{fig:ihs2018}(b) and (c) show the estimated individual mediation effects over time, along with the associated $95\%$ confidence intervals, that are smoothed with a natural cubic spline and further decomposed as the immediate and delayed effects.